Dell XPS 13 9300 (2020) full review

 In the US it starts from $999, which includes a Core i3 processor, 256GB storage, and 8GB of RAM - Dell appears to have discontinued a previous model that had a laughable 4GB RAM.

-That pricing isn’t outrageous, though the likes of the HP Envy 13 can give you similar specs for less, while you could spend a similar amount on the Huawei MateBook X Pro and get a bigger display, better design, and a discrete GPU too.
+Despite technically now being outdated, the price of the early 2020 XPS 13 isn't outrageous by any means.
+However, the likes of the HP Envy 13 can give you similar specs for less, while you could spend a similar amount on the Huawei MateBook X Pro and get a bigger display, better design, and a discrete GPU too.

 Check out the rest of our best laptop chart for more options, and to see how the XPS 13 stacks up against the competition.